jawatson/gabc/README.md

 ## Preferences

-A few preferences, related to abcm2ps are supported;
+A few preferences, related to abcm2ps and abc2midi are supported;

+### abcm2ps
 - Show errors.
 If enabled will indicate problems with the input file with a red circle in the engraved output.
 - FMT File Path.
 This specifies the path to a .fmt file that should be searched